AvidlyWordPress/avidly-theme/README.md

 I integrate with Tailwind CSS.
 Learn <a href="https://tailwindcss.com/docs">how to use Tailwind CSS</a> by reading the documentation.
 Note that preflight rules has been customized so that Tailwind would not cleat styles that editor gets from thene.json.

 ### Requirements
-* Requires at least WordPress 5.9
+* Requires at least WordPress 6.0
 * Webpack / Laravel Mix for bundling assets
-* NodeJS v12.14.1 or later
+* NodeJS v14.0 or later
+* npm v6 or later

 ## Getting Started
 1. Download avidly-theme repository.